How Packed Is It, Really?: Approximating the maximum load of the long segments in a quadtree

-\end{lemma} \begin{proof} The algorithm starts with the precomputed lists $\clLX{u}$ and traverses the tree top-down.
+\begin{lemma} \lemlab{silly} One can compute the $\tr$-load congestion of $\QTM$ in $O(n \log n + \maxSz n )$ time.
+More generally, given a set $\Sample \subseteq \SS$ and a threshold $t$, one can decide whether $\maxSzX{\Sample} = \max_{\sq \in \QTM} |\Sample \cap \longSY{\tr}{\sq}| \leq t$, in $O(n \log n + t n)$ time. \end{lemma} \begin{proof} The algorithm starts with the precomputed lists $\clLX{u}$ and traverses the tree top-down.
 At each node, it pushes the stored list down to the children.
 Each child $v$ selects the segments of the incoming list that intersect its cell, and takes the union of this filtered incoming list with $\clLX{v}$.
 This yields the conflict list of $v$ of \emph{all} $\tr$-long segments that intersect it, denoted by $\clALX{v}$.
 It then pushes this list down to its children, and so on.

 For each node $v$ of the quadtree, it is now straightforward to compute the congestion of the segments of $\clALX{v}$ (or the length of the list $\clALX{v}$) for the cell of the node $v$.
 It follows that this computes the $\tr$-long congestion for each node of the quadtree.
 Since the maximum length of the lists sent down is $\maxSz$, the claim follows.